Ha Giang Loop In Vietnam – All You Need To Know [2023]

 It was a bumpy, slippery, gravel road that forced me to ride at a max speed of 30km per hour.
 This 20km stretch of terrible road was the only bad experience I had over the three-day duration.

-I arrived back in Ha Giang at around 2 pm and I decided to stay one more night in town.
-The following day I took a seven-hour bus ride back to Hanoi.
+I arrived back in Ha Giang at around 2 pm and I decided to stay one more night in the city at The Phoenix Hotel.
+The following day I took a 6-hour bus ride back to Hanoi.

-Of all the extreme adventures I have had on my travels over the past few years, this makes it to the top of my list and I highly recommend it to all!
+Of all the extreme adventures I have had on my travels, this makes it to the top of my list and I highly recommend it to all.

 ha giang loop, ha giang tour, ha giang loop vietnam, ha giang loop road, ha giang motorbike loop, ha giang loop road vietnam, ha giang extreme north, heavens gate, mai pi leng, du gia waterfall, du gia